ContraFlex 'White Competition leggings with a Grey Seat design.

-We are so excited to introduce our take on Competition Leggings.
-These are all about the fabric!
-This is a new fabric content we have never done before consisting of a mix of polyester & spandex which creates a butter soft feel and an extra 360 degree stretch for further fit & comfort.
+This is a new fabric consisting of a mix of polyester & spandex which creates a butter soft feel and an extra 360 degree stretch for further fit & comfort.

-On the panelling it's a very important factor in flattering shapes and sizes and something customers don't notice but is super important, we have made the grey seat panels sit higher up just below the buckle belt, this is done because we find panels can sit to low.
-This has been adapted and trialled and offers such a superior fit.
+On the panelling it's a very important factor in flattering shapes and sizes, we have invested in the tailoring making the grey seat panels sit higher up just below the buckle belt, this is done because we find panels can sit to low.
+This has been adapted and trialled and offers a superior fit.

 The panelling we have kept high waist, however rather than a thick elasticated waistband which is loved on our Venters leggings we have taken this away for this design.